jamespic/technical-test-internal/README.md

 2. Ensure you have an up-to-date version of [Git](https://git-scm.com/downloads) on your computer
 3. Ensure you hava a [GitHub](https://github.com) account
 4. Familiarise yourself with [cucumber.js](https://github.com/cucumber/cucumber-js)
-5. Read up on RESTful Web Services
+5. Read up on RESTful Web Services.
+You may also want to familiarise yourself with a REST Client, such as (Advanced REST Client)[https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo] or (Postman)[https://www.getpostman.com/]

 Getting Started
 ---------------